-During the year under review there is no increase in managerial remuneration.
+During the year under review there is no increase in remuneration of employees as well as managerial personnel.

 6. It is hereby affirmed that the remuneration paid is as per the Remuneration Policy for Directors, Key Managerial personnel and Senior Management